Worst foods for prostate health - Healthy eating

 Along with exercising regularly and getting a regular prostate exam, making necessary changes to your diet can help you maintain a healthy prostate.

-Backed up by scientific research, here are some of the worst foods to avoid for better prostate health:
+Backed up by scientific research, here are some of the worst foods for prostate health:

 1.Red and processed meat

 Processed meats are meat products that have been cured and treated for preservative purposes.
+They may not be good for your prostate health.
 Research has suggested that red and processed meat is a risk factor for prostate cancer, one of the most common types of cancer that affects people assigned male at birth.

 According to a recent 2022 study, red and processed meat products like bacon, sausages, and hamburgers may increase the risk of advanced prostate cancer in men.
 This may be attributed to red meat containing a lot of saturated fat.
 Saturated fat is a less healthy fat that can contribute to obesity and inflammation.
 It can make the prostate vulnerable to inflammation and diseases.